erroronline1/caro/readme.md

-order = 182 ; DAYS, after these orders marked as received but not archived will be deleted order_undelivered = 3 ; DAYS, after these unit members will be reminded to mark as delivered or enquire delivery order_unreceived = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_evaluation = 62 ; DAYS until supervisors are reminded to evaluate
+order = 182 ; DAYS, after these orders marked as received but not archived will be deleted order_undelivered = 3 ; DAYS, after these unit members will be reminded to mark as delivered or enquire delivery order_unreceived = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping sessions = 93 ; DAYS, after these session fingerprints will be deleted, offline fallbacks for contributing become invalid sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_evaluation = 62 ; DAYS until supervisors are reminded to evaluate